Totes5706/HackTheBox/README.md

 | ----------- | ----------- | ----------- | ----------- | ----------- | ----------- |
 | 1 | 	Default/Weak Credentials   |    	X |  |  |  |

-Using nmap, we were able to discover the host was running an SMB on port 445.
-Logging in, we were then able to get access to the service, a consequence of the server administrator having poorly configured the login credentials for ```WorkShare```.
+Using nmap, we were able to discover the host was running an Redis on port 6379.
+Logging in, we were then able to get access to the database, a consequence of the server administrator having poorly configured the default login credentials.

 [Table of Contents](#table-of-contents)